 Ms. Mack has tutored since 2006 in a wide variety of subjects: English grammar and writing, English literature, math, history and other social sciences, Spanish, various sciences, and SAT preparation.
 She has worked with students of varying abilities, ranging in age from 5 to 20 years old, and her duties have included preparing curricula for small classes and individualized lesson plans for one-on-one tutoring.

 Besides dancing (ballet and other forms), performing yoga, playing the piano, and reading, Ms. Mack especially enjoys learning foreign languages.
 She is currently teaching herself French and Japanese.

-Ms. Mack is available to tutor students in English grammar and can prepare them for subject tests in Spanish, American and world history, biology, chemistry, physics, and literature.
+Ms. Mack is available to tutor students in English grammar, writing, math, Spanish, American and world history, biology, chemistry, physics, and literature.
 Having attained a total SAT score of 2340 out of 2400 (800 Reading, 770 Math, 770 Writing), Ms. Mack is well prepared to tutor students for the SAT exam (and ACT exam as well).